- Auburn Park Lagoon (406 W. Winneconne Parkway)

 Summer Fishing Program

-Over the course of eight weeks we supply the rods, reels, bait and instruction.
+Over the course of eleven weeks we supply the rods, reels, bait and instruction.
 You?
 Well, you supply the kids.
-There are daily fishing sessions conducted by the “Fishin’ Guys & Gals” for up to 30 kids per session.
-We can accommodate up to 300 participants per day.
+There are daily fishing sessions conducted by the “Chicago's Fish 'N Kids" instructors for up to 20 kids per session.
 We are able to fish with children, age 8 – 12, teens, adults, seniors, and those with any kind of disabilities or challenges.
+A friendly reminder, all participants 16 years of age or older will need to have a fishing license.

-Fishing takes place at 11 lagoons located throughout the City, and at seven lakefront locations.
+Fishing takes place at 17 lagoons, river spots and harbors located throughout the City, and at eight lakefront and river locations.
 Fishing sessions last an average of 35 minutes.
-Classes are free and open to the public, but pre-registration is REQUIRED!
-Call Bob or Carl to register, contact information listed below.
+Classes are free and open to the public, but pre-registration is REQUIRED.
+Call (312) 859-2395 to register.

 We hope these programs and events help make your fishing more enjoyable and rewarding.